Terms & Conditions

 2.4.4 Quality Control.
 We may ask to hear some of your prior work before allowing you to start uploading Samples, and reserve the right to refuse to allow you to upload Samples as a Creator.
 We also reserve the right to request changes to your uploaded Samples, to altogether reject uploaded Samples, to remove Samples from the Platform, and/or to make changes to (or replace) descriptions of your Samples.
 You agree that Wavs isn’t directly responsible or liable if someone else uploads Samples to the Platform that you think sound similar to prior work that Wavs team members may have heard during the screening process for you to become a Creator.
 But we do take infringement seriously — see Section 8 below.

 2.5 Subscriptions.
 Users of the Platform have the option to become a “Subscriber” by committing to purchase a specified minimum number of Credits per month or year (see Section 4.4 for a definition of Credits), selecting among various subscription levels set by us, each with a fixed monthly or yearly fee (the “Subscription Fee”) and number of Credits purchased.
 We reserve the right to change the Subscription Fee and/or Credit numbers for our subscription levels at any time by emailing Subscribers in advance at the address linked to their accounts.

 2.5.1 Subscriber Perks.
 Subscribers have the ability to freely preview, search through (with various search filters available), use Credits to license Samples, and purchase on an individual basis (as opposed to only in packs) all the Samples available on our Platform.
+Subscribers also have access to Royalty-Free License “one-shot” Samples, which may not even require Credits.
 Non-Subscribers may only preview a limited number of Samples per page, can’t make use of our search filters, can’t use Credits, may have access to some Samples only by licensing packs that include other Samples as well, and do not have access to “one-shot” Samples.